 Get half price on Shinkansen tickets with JR East's "Osaki ni Tokudane Special"!

-Because personally arranged transportation is not included in the Go To Travel Campaign, JR East is running its own campaign.
-It's called the "Osaki ni Tokudane Special."
-Shinkansen tickets and reserved seats are both half price until the end of March 2021!
+Since individually arranged transportation is excluded from the Go To Travel campaign, JR East is running its own campaign.
+It's called the "Osaki Tokudane Special," and until the end of March 2021, both Shinkansen (bullet train) tickets and reserved seats are half price!

-For example, a one-way adult reserved seat in a standard car from Tokyo to Echigo-Yuzawa costs 3,290 yen, Tokyo to Nagano costs 4,060 yen, and Tokyo to Shin-Hakodate-Hokuto costs 11,610 yen.
-The longer the travel distance, the greater the discount (subject to restrictions on trains, number of seats, and route).
-This offer is available exclusively to JR East "Eki-net" members through online applications.
+For example, a one-way adult reserved seat from Tokyo to Echigo-Yuzawa costs 3,290 yen, Tokyo to Nagano costs 4,060 yen, and Tokyo to Shin-Hakodate-Hokuto costs 11,610 yen.
+The longer the distance traveled, the greater the discount (limited to certain trains, seats, and routes).
+This is a product that can only be applied for online by JR East's "Ekinet" members.

-While the Shinkansen is usually perceived as a bit pricey, the 2020-21 season may be a golden opportunity to travel to the Tohoku and Shinetsu regions, which are easily accessible by Shinkansen!
+Normally, Shinkansen tickets have a reputation for being somewhat expensive, but the 2020-21 season might be a rare opportunity to travel to Tohoku and Shin'etsu areas, which are easily accessible by Shinkansen!

 COVID-19 countermeasures continue to be implemented to ensure safe enjoyment

-the risk of infection, including maintaining social distance in lift lines and rest houses, wearing masks (neck warmers, face masks, etc.), limiting access to lifts and gondolas, cooperating with temperature checks, requesting hand washing, gargling, and disinfection, and encouraging people to download the COCOA app.
-Those hosting the resort are steadily making preparations so that everyone can enjoy skiing with peace of mind.
+as lift stations and ski resort facilities.
+Various measures will be taken to reduce the risk of infection, such as maintaining social distancing in lift queues and rest houses, wearing masks (neck warmers, face masks, etc.), limiting the number of people riding on lifts and gondolas, cooperating with temperature checks, requesting handwashing, gargling, and disinfection, and recommending the download of the COCOA app.
+Those on the receiving end are steadily making preparations so that everyone can enjoy skiing with peace of mind.

 News from Niseko